An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

-It can be difficult to know what to do if you're concerned that someone you know has an eating disorder.
+It can be difficult to know what to do if you're worried that someone has an eating disorder.

 Let them know you're worried about them and encourage them to see a GP.
 You could offer to go along with them.

 The eating disorder charity Beat also has information on:

 - what to do if you're worried about a friend or family member

 - what to do if you're worried about a pupil